-- Add the onion and cook over medium heat until it becomes translucent, about 2 minutes.
+- Add the onion and cook over medium heat until translucent, about 2-3 minutes.

-- Add the rice and stir until it is well coated.
+- Add the Arborio rice and stir until it is well coated.

-- Once the rice is creamy and you have used all or most of your broth (you might not need it all), turn off heat and stir in the cheese and butternut squash.
-The butternut squash will break up as you stir, but you can also smash with your spoon if you want smaller pieces.
+- Once the rice is creamy and you have used all or most of your broth (you might not need it all), stir in the nutritional yeast and vegan Parmesan.

 - Once the Parmesan has melted, turn off the heat.
 Taste and add salt if desired.